marcospassos/java-php-serializer/README.md

   // Sets the naming strategy to convert the name of classes
   // and fields from Java to PHP (default: PsrNamingStrategy) .setNamingStrategy(new MyCustomNamingStrategy())
-  // Registers all builtin adapters (default: all built-in adapters) .registerBuiltinAdapters()
+  // Registers all builtin adapters, using UTF-8 for encoding strings
+  // (default: all built-in adapters, UTF-8 charset) .registerBuiltinAdapters(Charset.forName("UTF-8"))
   // Register a custom type adapter .registerAdapter(CustomObject.class, new CustomObjectAdapter())
   // Creates the serialized based on the given configuration